moonwell-fi/moonwell-contracts-v2/src/proposals/mips/mip-m30/MIP-M30.md

 while the actual market was not.

 The purpose of this proposal is to transfer the wBTC market admin to the new Multichain Governor.
-To prevent similar issues in the future, the Solidity Labs engineers will ensure that all addresses saved in the Addresses.json file have their corresponding names, and that all deprecated markets are clearly labeled as "DEPRECATED" before the name.
+To enhance our processes and prevent similar issues in the future, an internal review will be conduct.
+This will likely include updating the naming conventions for addresses.